TadasBruzas91/side-markers-blinker/README.md

 # side-markers-blinker
-Trailer side markers blink with blinker, but not with hazzard lights.
+Trailer side markers blink with blinker, but not blink with hazzard lights.